All Products

 Document Center

-Hologres is compatible with PostgreSQL and allows you to use the standard PostgreSQL syntax for data development.
+Hologres is compatible with PostgreSQL and supports the standard PostgreSQL syntax for data development.
 This topic describes the general-purpose aggregate functions supported by Hologres.

-The functions supported by Hologres are a subset of the PostgreSQL functions.
-For more information about how to use these functions, see Aggregate Functions in the PostgreSQL documentation.
-The following table describes the general-purpose aggregate functions supported by Hologres.
+Hologres supports a subset of the functions available in PostgreSQL.
+For more information about how to use these functions, see Aggregate Functions.
+The following table lists the general-purpose aggregate functions that Hologres supports.

 Function